Subscribe to get Updates

 Taking manipulate

 TikTok, evolved by way of Beijing-based tech unicorn Bytedance, is a large rage among Bollywood-crazed Indians who publish videos lip-syncing to songs or reciting movie dialogues.
 Its ubiquity adds to the worries over its safety lapses.
-So the app has installation a moderation crew in India that covers essential nearby languages, along with Hindi, Tamil, Telugu, Bengali, and Gujarati, from its two workplaces in Mumbai and Delhi.
+So the app has installed a moderation crew in India that covers essential nearby languages, along with Hindi, Tamil, Telugu, Bengali, and Gujarati, from its two workplaces in Mumbai and Delhi.
 Earlier this month, the app partnered with Jharkhand-based cybersecurity think tank Cyber Peace Foundation to release educational posters on online safety to be distributed in schools and colleges.

 Putting youngsters first